ericom-gideon/docs/docs/apps/deploying_a_rails_app_with_your_own_database.md

 page_title: Deploying a Rails app with your own database
 page_author:
-page_description: Deploying a Rails app with your own database
+page_description: Want to deploy a Ruby on Rails app with your own database, such as MySQL or Mongo DB?
+Read this article to findout how.
-page_keywords:
+page_keywords: database mongo mysql byodb

 ## Deploying a Rails app with your own database

 Out of the box, Ninefold enables you to implement a database server with PostgreSQL installed.
-Want to bring your own database?
+Want to bring your own database such as MySQL or MongoDB?
 Read on!
-The following is our recommendation on how to implement BYOD.
+The following is our recommendation on how to implement BYODB.

-Before you deploy, we recommend you read the entire article so you deploy with all of the current settings.
+Before you deploy, we recommend you __read the entire article__ so you deploy with all of the current settings.
 There is a quiz at the end of the article!

 #### Infrastructure
-If your want your DB hosted on Ninefold and its not PostgreSQL, Please ensure you deploy this as a bare virtual server before deploying your app ensuring you tick the 'Enable NinefoldNet' box to ensure it is provisioned on the same private network as your app.
+If you want your DB hosted on Ninefold and its not PostgreSQL, Please ensure you deploy this as a bare virtual server before deploying your app ensuring you tick the 'Enable NinefoldNet' box to ensure it is provisioned on the same private network as your app.

 #### Gemfile